 Open Market Operations

 Open market operations (OMO) are monetary policy operations conducted at the initiative of the ECB.
-They play an important role in steering interest rates, managing the liquidity situation in the market and signalling the monetary policy stance.
+They play an important role in steering interest rates, managing the liquidity situation in the market and signaling the monetary policy stance.

 Five types of instruments are available to the Eurosystem.
 The most important instrument is reverse transactions, which are applicable on the basis of repurchase agreements or collateralised loans.
 The Eurosystem may also make use of outright transactions, issuance of debt certificates, foreign exchange swaps and collection of fixed-term deposits.